-.53 Inmate access to outside confidential support services Auditor Overall Determination: Meets Standard Auditor Discussion Evidence Relied upon to make Compliance Determination: BKCC Completed PAQ VADOC Operating Procedure 038.3 Inmate Handbook and Website Hotline Information Sexual Assault brochure MOU with Action Alliance Interviews with the following: a.
-PCM b.
-Random Inmates c.
-Random and Targeted Staff d.
-Mental Health and Medical Staff Observations of the Following: a.
-PREA informational Posters throughout the facility and public areas Findings: VADOC Operating Procedure is written in accordance with the standard.
+115.53 Inmate access to outside confidential support services

+- 1. ROSP Completed PAQ

+- 2. VADOC Operating Procedure 038.3

+- 3. Inmate Handbook and Website

+- 4. Hotline Information

+- 5. Sexual Assault brochure

+- 6. MOU with Action Alliance

+- a.
+PCM

+- b.
+Random Inmates

+- c.
+Random and Targeted Staff

+- d.
+Mental Health and Medical Staff

+Observations of the Following:

+a.
+PREA informational Posters throughout the facility and public areas

+VADOC Operating Procedure is written in accordance with the standard.
 The facility provides inmates with access to local, state, or national victim advocacy or rape crisis organizations, including toll-free hotline numbers.
 The policy requires reasonable communications between inmates and those organizations and agencies, in as confidential manner as possible.
-The BKCC informs inmates of the extent to which these will be monitored prior to giving them access.
-There have been no requests for confidential support services during this audit period.
+The ROSP informs inmates of the extent to which these will be monitored prior to giving them access.
 Staff interviews indicate they are aware of their obligations under this standard.

-The auditor reviewed the BKCC handbook, which included information regarding the availability of outside confidential support services for victims of sexual abuse and harassment.
-During the site review, the auditor viewed information that notifies inmates of the availability of a third-party reporting hotline, in both Spanish and English.
+The auditor reviewed the ROSP handbook, which included information regarding the availability of outside confidential support services for victims of sexual abuse and harassment.
+During the site review, the auditor viewed posted information that notifies inmates of the availability of these services, in both Spanish and English.
 The inmates are informed that, "Calls to the outside advocate are confidential and DOC does not have access to the recording."
 Services through Action Alliance can be accessed through the free hotline, or by writing a letter.
-Inmates can report through the hotline using Option #1 or speak with an advocate for supportive services using Option #2.
+Inmates have the option to report through the hotline using Option #1 or speak with an advocate for supportive services using Option #2.